whynotavailable/blags/wip/rust.md

 }
 ```

 This enables your use of the borrow checker.
-When dealing with non-`Copy` taking a reference, or doing a move is
-effectively the same thing, the intentions are different.
 Taking a reference means you intend to borrow.
-This is where
+This is where lifetimes come
-lifetimes come in.
+in.
+Lifetimes are how you track what currently owns a pointer.
 Here's a copy of the above function with lifetimes added.

 ```rust
 fn print<'a>(s: &'a String) {